profjsb/deepCR/docs/model_zoo.rst

 The ROC curves above are produced from a test set that contains noise in cosmic ray labels.
 This causes TPR to be lower than actual because the deepCR predicted CR labels is essentially noise-free.

+Model is trained on g-band images but is expected to work on other filters as well.
+We are working on benchmarking on different filters but before that's done please proceed with caution working with other filters.

 For extremely short or long exposures (t_exp < 10s or t_exp > 1800s), please visually verify mask output.

 Generic Ground Imaging